 - Your budget is key to success.
 It is the tool that will give you the most control of your financial future.
 Your budget is the key to achieving the rest of your plan.

-- You should keep contributing to long-term goals like saving for retirement no matter what stage of your financial plan you’re in.
+- You should keep contributing to long-term goals, like saving for retirement, no matter what stage of your financial plan you’re in.

-Stick to Your Budget
+Make and Stick to a Budget

-- Use budgeting software with a mobile app so you can enter spending in real-time.
+- Use budgeting software with a mobile app so you can enter spending in real time.

-- Planning ahead can also help you to avoid overspending.
+- Plan ahead to avoid any overspending.

-Set up a debt elimination plan, which will help you pay it off more quickly.
-While making minimum payments on all your debt, you focus extra money on one debt at a time and then move all the money you were paying on the first debt to the next debt once the first is paid off, creating a “snowball effect.”
+Debt is a huge obstacle for many when it comes to reaching financial goals.
+That's why you should make eliminating it a priority.
+Set up a debt elimination plan, to help you pay it off more quickly.
+For example, while making minimum payments on all of your debt accounts, pay any extra money towards one debt at a time.
+After paying off one debt account, move all the money you were paying on the first debt to the next debt and continue from there, creating a debt-paydown “snowball effect.”

-Once you are out of debt, you need to make a commitment to stay out of debt.
-Stop carrying your credit cards around with you, and save up an emergency fund to cover unexpected expenses so you do not need to turn to a credit card to cover them.
-These tips will help you pay off debt more quickly:
+Once you are totally out of debt, make a commitment to stay out of debt.
+Leaving them credit cards at home may be a wise strategy.
+Save up an emergency fund to cover unexpected expenses so you aren't tempted to use a credit card to cover them.

 Don’t Be Afraid to Ask for Advice

-- You can also find a mentor that would be willing to walk you through your budget the first few months.
-This can help you if you are overwhelmed with your budget.
+- A mentor that would be willing to help you formulate and work through your budget for the first few months.
+This can help you if you are overwhelmed by the budget process.

 Updated by Rachel Morgan Cautero.